mrexodia/TitanHide/README.md

 # Remarks

 - When using x64dbg, you can use the TitanHide plugin (available on the download page).
-- When using EsetNod32 AV, disable "Realtime File Protection", to prevent a BSOD when starting TitanHide.
-You can re-enable it right afterwards.
 - **NEVER RUN THIS DRIVER ON A PRODUCTION SYSTEM, ALWAYS USE A VM!**